6 Content Ideas for your Workplace Digital Signage

 Adding your company’s KPI dashboard tools to your digital signage can help to improve communication and keep everyone informed of your company’s progress.
 This is a great way to make sure that your employees are up-to-date on the latest information.
 This can also be leveraged as a tool to create some friendly competition amongst employees that will also typically result in increased productivity.

-QL Digital Signage software integrates directly with Microsoft Power BI, and can also load and display password protected web based dashboards.
+The QL Digital Signage platform integrates directly with Microsoft Power BI, and can also load and display password protected web based dashboards.

 5. Fun facts and trivia

 Keeping the tone light and fun is important when creating content for your digital signage.
 This will help to keep employees engaged and interested in what is being displayed.
 Try to include some fun facts or trivia on your screens.

 Including some fun facts or trivia on your digital signage screens is a great way to keep employees engaged and interested in what is being displayed.
 Once you have their attention, they are much more likely to absorb the other corporate information you are hoping they will ingest.